 Offer company.
 If your student is hesitant to get help, even from those who you know are supportive and helpful, offer to accompany them to those who can help.
 Sometimes that is all it takes to help a student begin to take action.

-Contact the Title IX Coordinator or one of the Deputy Coordinators.
-It is expected faculty and staff who receive credible reports of sexual misconduct forward the information to a Title IX Coordinator or Deputy.
+Contact the Title IX Coordinator.
+It is expected faculty and staff who receive credible reports of sexual misconduct forward the information to a Title IX Coordinator.
 Every effort will be made to allow the student to decide the course of action to be taken.

 Get support for yourself.
 Do not hesitate to seek advice from individuals who are in a position to help.
 It is not necessary to give names or details of the incident to get initial support.